ChHarding/TouchTerrain_jupyter_docker/ReadMe.md

 - `chharding/touchterrain_jupyter` is the image you downloaded (pulled) earlier

 - you will now be "inside" the container, i.e. what you type is actually run inside a virtual Linux box.
 You will see that your prompt has changed to root.
-To exit the contained, type `exit`
+To exit the container and jump back to your native OS, type `exit`
 - Any files/folders the Linux box has in /TouchTerrain will now be "mirrored" to C:\Users\chris\TouchTerrain, which enables you to access any STLs you create from within Windows or copy geotiffs from Windows to Linux.

 - before you can run jupyter and load your notebook, you have to install the touchterrain module.
 Run the `install_touchterrain.sh` shell script in `/TouchTerrain/standalone` (note the leading `./` !)